MarcelGarus/server/blog/draft-jupyter-energy.md

 printf("The MCP's first channel is currently drawing %0.3f watts.\n", watts);
 ```

-Contrary to the RAPL, the MCP only reports the current power draw instead of a cumulative measure.
+Contrary to the RAPL, the MCP only reports the power draw right now instead of a cumulative measure.
 Therefore, you need to continuously ask the MCP for measurements to gauge how much energy long-running tasks consume.

-### NVML
+### Nvidia Management Library

 Finally, I looked at the *Nvidia Management Library* (NVML).
-In Python, the `py3nvml` package allows us to request the self-reported energy usage of Nvidia GPUs:
+In Python, the `python:py3nvml` package allows us to request the self-reported energy usage of Nvidia GPUs:

 ```python
 from py3nvml import py3nvml as nvml